-Restoration of these teeth was necessary as they were not only impacting self-confidence, but leaving these teeth untreated would lead to further deterioration and breakdown of her dentition.
+Restoration of these teeth was necessary as they were not only impacting self-confidence but also, leaving these teeth untreated would lead to further deterioration and breakdown of her dentition.

-- 4 x Ceramic Veneers – Upper incisors (1)
+- 4 x Ceramic Veneers on Upper Incisors (1)

 Veneers to rebuild worn incisor structure and increase their length.

-- 2 x Composite Resin Restorations – Upper canine teeth (2)
+- 2 x Composite Resin Restorations on Upper Canines (2)

 (1) & (2) shown on before and after treatment photos.